banasrini/Microchip/README.md

 The lib directory contains the Pubnub client Harmony (static) library.
 The firmware directory contains a sample project you can load to your MPLABX IDE and try it "out of the box".

 Step 3: running the pubnub client directly on the mplab ide  :
 - Choose menu File|Open Project

 - In the dialog that pops up, go to directory: c:\microchip\harmony\v1_03_01\apps\pubnub_client\pubnub_pic32_client\firmware

-- Then just click (not double-click) on the "pubnub_pic32_client.X" (it's possible that there is a typo, and it says "pubnup_pic32_client.X" :) ).
+- Then just click (not double-click) on the "pubnub_pic32_client.X".
 It is a directory, but, you'll see its icon is different than regular directories.
 It's actually a "project directory".

 - When you click it, in the "Project Name" box on the right of the directory tree you'll see the name of the project ("pubnub_pic32_client").
 Click "Open Project" button in the lower right (above "Cancel").